Table Of Contents

 Even though termites have a distinctive look, you cannot easily detect their existence in your home.
 But since they have predictable habits, there are several signs you can watch out for.
 Let us look at the signs that signify the presence of these unwanted guests in your home:

 Check your property for mud tubes, especially around the foundation, on the exterior cladding, underneath the wallpaper, and near plumbing.
 Termites build mud tubes that serve as their hideouts.
 However, the tubes may be from a past solved infestation.
 To check if it is still active, break a small section of the tube.
 If you find termites inside, you have an active infestation.
-To avoid wrong assumptions, get experts to undertake a building and pest inspection on your property.
+To avoid wrong assumptions, get experts to undertake a building and timber pest inspection on your property.

 Check dead tree stumps around your property.
 Termites infesting tree stumps is entirely normal and nothing to worry about.
 But immediate action should be taken if you notice termites inhabiting a dead tree stump to prevent them from migrating to your building.